zetzit/zz/README.md

 ```

 closures do not exist in ZZ.
-One reason being that the C output would be difficult to use in other raw c code.
+One reason being that the C output would be difficult to use in other raw C code.
 But the biggest reason is that most usage of closures is for capturing scope state.
 That only really works well with garbage collected languages, otherwise its difficult to reason about (see rust).
 In ZZ we instead explicitly track all state in structs and simply use plain stateless functions.